LLNL/Caliper/doc/sphinx/CaliperBasics.rst

    Print time spent in MPI functions.

 callpath-sample-report
-   Print a time spent in functions using call-path sampling.
+   Print time spent in functions using call-path sampling.

 event-trace
    Record a trace of region enter/exit events in .cali format.